-3.27 Critical Safety Item (CSI).
+3.29 Critical Safety Item (CSI).
 Formerly referred to as Flight Safety Critical Aircraft Parts (FSCAP), CSI is an aviation-related part, assembly, installation or production system with one or more critical or critical safety characteristics that, if missing or not conforming to the design data, quality requirements or overhaul and maintenance documentation, would result in an unsafe condition that could cause loss or serious damage to the end item or major components, loss of control, uncommanded engine shutdown or serious injury or death to personnel.
 Unsafe conditions relate to hazard severity categories I and II of MIL-STD-882 and include items determined to be "life-limited," "fracture critical," "fatigue-sensitive," etc. The determining factor in Aviation CSI (FSCAP) is the consequence of failure, not the probability that the failure or consequence would occur.
 The term CSI (FSCAP) should be used throughout this manual.

-3.28 Degradation.
-The reduction in systems/subsystems/components performance capability.
+3.30 Degradation.
+The reduction in system, subsystem, component performance capability.

-3.29 Department of Defense (DoD).
+3.31 Department of Defense (DoD).
 The Office of the Secretary of Defense (OSD) (including all boards and councils), the Military Departments (Army, Navy, and Air Force), the Organization of the Joint Chiefs of Staff (OJCS), the Unified and Specified Commands, the National Security Agency (NSA), and the Defense Agencies.

-3.30 Department of Defense Ammunition Code (DODAC).
+3.32 Department of Defense Ammunition Code (DODAC).
 An eight-character code developed to indicate interchangeability of ammunition and explosive items in Federal Supply Classification (FSC) Group 13.
 This eight-character code is divided into two parts.
 The two parts are separated by a hyphen.
 The first four digits represent the FSC; the letter and last three numerals represent the DoD Identification Code that is assigned to items that are interchangeable in function and use.
 The eight-character DoD ammunition code is used for such ammunition operations as worldwide stock status reporting and requisitioning when specific items are not required.

-3.31 Depot-level maintenance.
+3.33 Depot-level maintenance.
 Maintenance that is beyond the capability of the field and below depot sustainment maintenance activities.
 Depot-level maintenance normally consists of overhaul, recondition, manufacture, repair, or modification and requires technical assistance beyond lower maintenance level capability.

-3.32 Depot Maintenance Work Requirement (DMWR).
+3.34 Depot Maintenance Work Requirement (DMWR).
 A maintenance serviceability document for depot maintenance operations.
 The document prescribes the essential factors to ensure that an acceptable and cost-effective product is obtained.

-3.33 Digital graphics form.
+3.35 Digital graphics form.
 A standard graphics form acceptable for graphics preparation under this standard.
-These forms include Computer Graphics Metafile (CGM), Continuous Acquisition and Lifecycle Support (CALS) raster, and Initial Graphics Exchange Specification (IGES).
+These forms include Computer Graphics Metafile (CGM), raster, Initial Graphics Exchange Specification (IGES), Joint Photographers Experts Group (JPEG) and Portable Network Graphics (PNG).